zchyde/brooklinebooksmith.com/_posts/2016-01-16-this-week-in-books-by-the-time-david-mitchell-s-next-book-comes-out-we-ll-all-be-dead.md

 ---

-Every avid fan knows that the wait for a favorite author's next book can feel like a century.
-Addicts of the blood-soaked historical fantasy series *Game of Thrones* have been tapping their toes impatiently for George R. R. Martin since 2011 (though he [appears unfazed](https://twitter.com/georgerrmartin_/status/373121001866813440)).
+Every avid fan knows that the wait for a favorite author's next book can feel like a century.&nbsp; Addicts of the blood-soaked historical fantasy series *Game of Thrones* have been tapping their toes impatiently for George R. R. Martin since 2011 (though he [appears unfazed](https://twitter.com/georgerrmartin_/status/373121001866813440)).
 And this July, with J. K. Rowling's [first new installment](http://www.brooklinebooksmith-shop.com/book/9781338099133) to the world of Hogwarts in almost a decade, Pottermania is [alive and well](http://www.brooklinebooksmith.com/events/2016-07/release-party-for--harry-potter-and-the-cursed-child/).

 ---